JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

   However, you can still store platform-specific resources in a platform `composeResources` directory and read them as a byte array.
 All resources will be included in each final app.

+> Since the version 1.6.10-beta01, limitations on resource placement have been lifted:
+> you can store resources in any Gradle module and any source set, as well as publish projects and libraries
+> with resources included.
+>
+> To use the multimodule functionality, you'll need a 2.0.0 Beta or RC version of the [Kotlin Gradle plugin](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.android)
+> and Gradle 7.6 or newer.
+>
+{type="tip"}

 ## Setup

 To access resources in your multiplatform projects: